isaac-blasiman/stmartins-guest-attendance/README.md

 ### Setup
 This project is designed to use php and Javascript to send and recieve signature objects to and from a MySQL database.
 Due to this, development requires that you at least have MySQL and php installed.
 Apache is also helpful but not required.
-The easiest way to get all of these set up is to install them as a package such as WAMP or MAMP if you are developing on a Mac.
+The easiest way to get all of these set up is to install them as a package such as WAMP or AMPPS (or MAMP if you are developing on a Mac).

 ### Schema
 ```MySQL